Our Fitness Guides are crafted to help busy working women find their strength—physical and beyond

 Give me 20!

-Guiding principles for finding your fit
+Guiding principles for getting strong

 There’s no shortage of fitness advice out there from a huge myriad of sources – some targeting women and some people in general.
 Despite all of that, several women of all shapes, sizes and ages suggested this topic was something we should include as part of the broader Women@Work platform, particularly given its importance in creating and cultivating your personal brand and powering your effectiveness at work.
 Just like men, babies and fashion, fitness definitely isn't new, but most of the content and advice that exists don't get specific about how to optimize your fit factor as part of advancing your personal success as a working woman.
 We wanted to get specific.
 My experience has been that in the journey to maximize your own economic advancement and self-reliance, there’s truly nothing more critical while being completely in your control and actionable.